ARKlab/Ark.Tools/README.md

 `NLog@v4.5` introduced [StructuredLogging](https://github.com/NLog/NLog/wiki/How-to-use-structured-logging) template support.
 `Ark.Tools@v4.5` (same version, just a coincidence...) supports writing these captured properties in ApplicationInsights and Database Targets.

-StructuredLogging is also more performant of string interpolation: string interpolation ($"{variable}") **SHALL NOT** be used for Logging!
+StructuredLogging is also more performant of string interpolation: string interpolation (`$"Message {variable}"`) **SHALL NOT be used for Logging!**
-String interpolation is always performed even for Trace or Debug even if those are Level are not enabled and its properties are not captured and cannot be easily used for log analysis.
+String interpolation is always performed even usually disabled levels like `Trace` or `Debug` causing a performance loss.
+Additionally the variables are not captured and cannot be used for log analysis querying the JSON fields.

 ```cs
 // BAD